andrew-noble/book-notes/README.md

 # Book Notes CRUD Project

 This app allows the user to store book notes and details in their local postgres server.
-I made it to practice working with a full application stack: frontend uses React and tailwind, backend is express.js, and database is PostgreSQL.
+I made it to practice working with a full application stack.
 I also learned client-side routing with react-router-dom.

 It's a CRUD app for book notes.

+## Demonstrated Skills + Libraries

+- Postgres queries
+- react frontend
+- express backend
+- react-router-dom
+- tailwind styling

 ## Features